SLASHEM-Extended/SLASHEM-Extended/readme.txt

 -fixed bug 1028948: casting stone to flesh on a gargoyle -fixed bug 1213881: Lieutenants lack Firearms
--fixed bug 1212903: Int and Wis stats not correct (in obscure case)
+-fixed bug 1212903: Int and Wis stats not correct (in obscure case) -fixed bug 1175912: Deity-gifted pets should not attack like aligned unicorns
+		    (Nico Kist)

 See history.txt for changes made in previous versions.